 “The campaign had all the modern bells and whistles you’d expect of an effort backed by a Silicon Valley giant.
 Still, we also ran one of the most aggressive field campaigns San Francisco has ever seen.
 Over the course of 11 weeks, our staff and volunteers knocked on more than 300,000 doors, made some 300,000 phone calls and had over 120,000 conversations with real voters.
 We got more than 2,000 small businesses to oppose Prop.
 F. In fact, our Airbnb hosts took the lead in this campaign, hosting house parties, organizing their friends and neighbors, and leading dozens of earned media events.”

-If these big companies, largely funded by venture capital, have the big money to venture into such tactics, the other side of the story, is that it is finally coming to mainstream consciousness how they should be considered as networked monopolies as researcher Bhrmie Balaram, 2016 calls them, and how deeply they rely on the network effect to scale.
+If these big companies, largely funded by venture capital, have the big money to venture into such tactics, the other side of the story, is that it is finally coming to mainstream consciousness how they should be considered asas researcher Bhrmie Balaram, 2016 calls them, and how deeply they rely on the network effect to scale.
 The interesting point Balaram raises is that the novelty brought by these companies is how they are so dependent on their users (both consumers and workers) and how they need to endow them with a certain kind of power.
 Consumers and users, have more power then they know!

 Things are changing, and the pace of change is quicker than ever.
 In just one decade, iconic sharing economy companies such as Airbnb and Uber gained negative attention as being networked monopoly platforms (just as facebook and google…) hoovering up our data with no competition in front of them, whatsoever.
 People thus are becoming more more aware of the steps that should be taken to oppose this.